wuba/Fair/README.md

 ```

 ## Documentation
 For more details, please refer to [https://fair.58.com](https://fair.58.com)
+If you need to hot update the platform, please follow [FAIR PUSHY](https://github.com/wuba/FairPushy)

 ## versions